Hashim Thaçi

-Hashim Thaçi ([hä'ʃɪm 'θɑ:t͡ɕɪ]; born 24 April 1968) is a Kosovar Albanian politician who was the president of Kosovo from April 2016 until his resignation on 5 November 2020 to face a war crimes tribunal.
-He was the first prime minister of Kosovo and the Foreign minister and deputy prime minister in the new cabinet led by Isa Mustafa, which assumed office on 12 December 2014.
+Hashim Thaçi ([hä'ʃɪm 'θɑ:t͡ɕɪ]; born 24 April 1968) is a Kosovo Albanian politician.
+He was the first prime minister of Kosovo (2008 - 2014) and the Foreign minister and deputy prime minister (2014 - 2016) in the cabinet led by Isa Mustafa.
+He served as president of Kosovo from 2016 until his resignation in 2020.

-Thaçi is from the region of Drenica in Kosovo, which is where the KLA originated.
-He studied philosophy in Prishtina before moving to Switzerland, where he joined the Kosovo Liberation Army in 1993.
-He rose through the ranks of the KLA to become leader of the most powerful faction by 1999, during the Rambouillet negotiations.
+Thaçi is from the region of Pristina in Kosovo, which is where the Kosovo Liberation Army (KLA) originated.
+He studied philosophy in Pristina before moving to Switzerland, where he joined the KLA in 1993.
+An Albanian nationalist, he rose through the ranks of the KLA to become leader of the most powerful faction by 1999, during the Rambouillet negotiations.
 He then joined the interim Kosovo administration after the war.

 Thaçi became leader of the Democratic Party of Kosovo (PDK), which won the largest share of the vote in the 2007 Kosovo elections.
 In 2008, Thaçi declared the independence of Kosovo and became its first prime minister.
 In 2016 he was elected President of Kosovo.
 Thaçi has pursued a pro-American policy while in office.

 There have been controversies regarding Thaçi's role in the KLA and allegations about him being involved in organized crime.
-In 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office filed a ten-count Indictment, charging Hashim Thaçi and others for crimes against humanity and war crimes.
-Thaçi subsequently resigned from his position as president, in his words, in order to "protect the integrity of the presidency of Kosovo".
+In 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office in The Hague filed a ten-count indictment against Thaçi and others, charging them with crimes against humanity and war crimes.
+To face these charges, Thaçi resigned from the presidency, stating that he did so to "protect the integrity of the presidency of Kosovo".
+He was arrested and has pleaded not guilty to all charges, and as of November 2025, his trial remains ongoing at The Hague.

 Early life and education

-Hashim Thaçi was born in the village of Broćna, Srbica, SFR Yugoslavia (now Buroja, Skenderaj, Kosovo).
-Srbica is located in the Drenica valley, a historical region resistant of Serbian rule.
+Hashim Thaçi was born in the village of Burojë, Skenderaj, SFR Yugoslavia (now Kosovo).
+His family comes from the Thaçi tribe.
+Skenderaj is located in the Drenica valley, a historical region resistant of Serbian rule.
 Drenica would become the birthplace of the Kosovo Liberation Army (KLA) in the early 1990s.

 Thaçi studied philosophy and history at the University of Pristina.
 By 1993, he was living in Switzerland, where he joined the Albanian political émigré group.
 He registered for postgraduate studies at the University of Zürich in the departments of history and international relations and later got his masters.
+As a young man, Thaçi was part of a group committed to overthrowing Yugoslavia's government, which was financed and supported by Enver Hoxha, the former dictator of Albania.